-Theft crimes in Texas have, for the most part, been consolidated into a single “Theft” offense.
-“Theft,” under Texas law, is now described simply as the “unlawful appropriation of property with the intent to deprive the owner of that property.”
-This is deceptively simple, however.
-The challenge in understanding theft crimes is determining whether an “appropriation” is “unlawful.”
-What is “Unlawful Appropriation”?
+Most theft crimes in Texas have been consolidated into a single offense in the Penal Code called, simply, Theft.
+Theft under Texas law, is described as the “unlawful appropriation of property with the intent to deprive the owner of that property.”
+This is a deceptively simple explanation, however, because it simply reorients the us to whether an “appropriation” is “unlawful.”
+Skip down to learn more about “unlawful appropriation”

 THEFT CRIMES ATTORNEY FAQs

-- What is the law on theft in Texas?
+- What is the current Theft law in Texas?

 - How much jail time can I get for theft?
 What are the categories of theft?
 What is the penalty for theft?